dkackman/rchia/README.md

                          Requires a wallet or daemon endpoint. netspace               Calculates the estimated space on the network given two block header hashes.
-                         Requires a daemon or full_node endpoint. plots                  Manage your plots.
+                         Requires a daemon or full_node endpoint. plotnft                Manage your plot NFTs.
+                         Requires a daemon endpoint.
+  plots                  Manage your plots.
                          Requires a daemon endpoint.
   show                   Shows various properties of a full node.